hadim/FrameProcessor/README.md

 # Usage

-- Download the JAR file [FrameProcessor.jar](./dist/FrameProcessor.jar).
+- Download the JAR file at https://github.com/hadim/FrameProcessor/releases.
 - Copy it to `YOUR_MICRO_MANAGER_FOLDER/mmplugins/`.
 - Launch Micromanager.
 - Execute the plugin with “Plugin > On-The-Fly Image Processing > Frame Processor.